International travelers to Uganda are required to adhere to new health and sanitation protocol

 - Passengers leaving Uganda must have a negative COVID-19 PCR test done within 72 hours before boarding.
 Passengers are advised to arrive at the airport at least four hours before departure to allow for security and health screenings.

 - Mandatory use of masks and social distancing of 5 feet within the terminals will be enforced.
 Access will be barred to those without a face mask.

 - Mandatory temperature screenings using non-contact infra-red thermometers will be conducted by UWA representatives at key tourism gates.
 Visitors, staff, and trackers will have their temperature checked at every briefing point for gorilla and chimpanzee tracking.

 - The use of mandatory face masks while inside all national parks will be enforced.
-Travelers participating in primate trekking must carry at least two N95 masks, surgical masks, or double-layered cloth masks with filters to ensure single-use for each day of visitation.
+Travellers participating in primate trekking must carry at least two N95 masks, surgical masks, or double-layered cloth masks with filters to ensure single-use for each day of visitation.
 The masks should cover the nose and mouth at all times.